Spark-Advisors/conventions/README.md

-# Octopus Energy conventions
+# Spark Advisors conventions

-This doc details house conventions for code written at Octopus Energy.
+This doc details house conventions for code written at Spark Advisors.

-> "Everyone is happier when the code we interact with is clean and consistent.
-Even if it doesn't match your own style perfectly, consistency is the most important thing."
-> *Chris Coyier*
+This repo is forked from [Octopus Energy](https://github.com/octoenergy/conventions) and owes them a debt of gratitude.

 It is intended to be a reference that can be linked to in code-review comments, similar to the [Go code review comments](https://github.com/golang/go/wiki/CodeReviewComments) guide.